catalystneuro/cloud_and_containers_resources/README.md

-# aws-resources
+# Cloud and containers resources
-AWS resources for the CatalystNeuro team
+Cloud and containers resources, documentations, etc...